microsoft/FluidFramework/docs/contributing/README.md

 Avoid pure formatting changes to code that has not been modified otherwise.
 Pull requests should contain tests whenever possible.

+## Forking

+We only accept pull requests from forks of the master branch.
+To learn more about forking a repo check out [Fork a repo](https://help.github.com/en/articles/fork-a-repo).

 ## Issues and Suggestions